fanoframework/fanoframework.github.io/working-with-session/index.md

 ### Create factory class

-To register `TFileSessionManager` instance to dependency container, Fano Framework provides `TJsonFileSessionManagerFactory` class which will create session manager which store its data as JSON file.
+To register `TFileSessionManager` instance to dependency container, Fano Framework provides `TJsonFileSessionManagerFactory` and `TIniFileSessionManagerFactory` classes which will create session manager which store its data as JSON and INI file respectively.

-It's constructor accepts two parameters, name of session and path of directory where JSON files will be stored.
+Its constructor accepts two parameters, name of session and path of directory where files will be stored.
 You need to make sure that directory writeable by application.

 ```
 var sessionMgrFactory : IDependencyFactory;